realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

 A leading innovator in the green building space, **bioMASON®** offers the lowest carbon footprint, greater than 99% less, cement product in the market.

 {% assign name = '-04' %}
-{% include partials/image.html, name: name, caption: 'posing procedure' %}
+{% include 'partials/image.html', name: 'name', caption: 'posing procedure' %}

 They grow their pre-cast materials by employing microorganisms.